Walter Langton: After the King's death

 There is an elaborate pictorial representation of the life of King Edward I in Langton's residence housed outside of the Cathedral of Lichfield.

 Langton's position, however, was changed by the king's death in July 1307.
 The accession of Edward II and the return of Langton's enemy, Piers Gaveston, were quickly followed by the arrest of the bishop, his removal from office, and imprisonment at London, Windsor and Wallingford.
 His lands, together with a great hoard of movable wealth, were seized, and he was accused of misappropriation and venality.
 In spite of the intercession of Clement V and even of the restored Archbishop Winchelsea, who was anxious to uphold the privileges of his order, Langton, accused again by the barons in 1309, remained in prison after Edward's surrender to the ordainers in 1310.

 He was released in January 1312 and again became treasurer on the 23rd; but he was disliked by the ordainers, who forbade him to discharge the duties of his office.
 Excommunicated by Winchelsea, he appealed to the pope, visited him at Avignon, and returned to England after the archbishop's death in May 1313.
 He was a member of the royal council from this time until his dismissal at the request of parliament in 1315.

-Death, burial & succession
+Death, burial and succession

 He died on 9 November 1321 and was buried in Lichfield Cathedral.
 His heir was his nephew Edmund Peverel, son of his brother Robert Peverel (d.
 1317), said to have been murdered at Castle Ashby.
 Edmund Peverel left a daughter and heiress Margaret Peverel, who married Sir William de la Pole (1316–1366), a first cousin of Michael de la Pole, 1st Earl of Suffolk.